 There are however, areas of the home where we need to be honest with ourselves about our capabilities.

 Doing a DIY plumbing job for example could cause a slow water leak that might eventually turn to rot and mold.
 This could have a huge negative impact on your family or someone else’s family down the road.
 Very few people (who aren’t pros) are qualified to do renovation work like plumbing, electrical, and structural renovations, but it happens all the time.

 Unfortunately, it’s usually the next owner that pays the price.Before purchasing a home, be honest with yourself about what you should or shouldn’t be doing. and budget accordingly for any trades people that you may have to hire.

 It It More Cost Effective For Me to Go To Work and Pay a Professional?

 This is a calculation that very few people consider.
 Many people have the ability to work some overtime at their job.
 If not, it’s possible to get a part time job to supplement the salary from your full-time job.
-I can almost guarantee that hour for hour, you’ll make more money at your day job than you’ll save doing your own renovations.
+Hour for hour, you could make more money at your day job than you’ll save doing your own renovations.

-[clickToTweet tweet=”Hour for hour, you’ll make more money at your day job than you’ll save doing your own renovations.” quote=”Hour for hour, you’ll make more money at your day job than you’ll save doing your own renovations.”]
+[clickToTweet tweet=”Hour for hour, you could make more money at your day job than you’ll save doing your own renovations.” quote=”Hour for hour, you could make more money at your day job than you’ll save doing your own renovations.”]

-Consider this: approximately one half of renovation costs are (most often) materials, so you need to pay for that weather you do it or someone else does it for you.
+Consider this: approximately half of the renovation costs are (most often) materials, so you need to pay for that whether you do it or someone else does it for you.
 So there’s only one half left on the table.